GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/_build/html/_sources/io.txt

   ad.write('newfile2.fits')
   ad.close()

-Since in Python and when working with AstroData objects, the memory can be shared between variables, it is sometimes necessary to create a "true" copy of an AstroData object to keep us from modifying the original.
+Since in Python, and when working with AstroData objects, the memory can be shared between variables, it is sometimes necessary to create a "true" copy of an AstroData object to keep us from modifying the original.